Caleb Miller

-Caleb Miller (born September 3, 1980) is a former American football linebacker.
-He was originally drafted by the Cincinnati Bengals in the third round of the 2004 NFL Draft.
-He played college football at Arkansas.
+Caleb Miller (born September 3, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Cincinnati Bengals in the third round of the 2004 NFL draft with the 80th overall pick.
+He played college football for the Arkansas Razorbacks.

-Early years
+Early life

 Miller was a three-year starter for the Razorbacks at outside linebacker, after an all-state senior year at Sulphur Springs, Texas.

 College career

 Miller was the Defensive MVP of the 2003 Independence Bowl after registering 16 tackles in the game.
-Arkansas Razorbacks finished the year at 9-4, and Miller was a 2nd team Southeastern Conference selection.
+Arkansas Razorbacks finished the year at 9–4, and Miller was a 2nd team Southeastern Conference selection.